Skip to Content

 Another advantage is that there is usually a defender near the high post areas which makes it much more difficult to limit the effectiveness of the zone defense by getting the ball into the middle, either by dribble penetration or via a high post entry pass.

-What is a disadvantage of 1-3-1 zone defense
+What is a general disadvantage of the 1-3-1 zone defense?

 One general disadvantage of the 1-3-1 zone defense is that it may not be as useful or simply ineffective against teams with above average shooters, especially from the corners behind the three-point line.